Thiago Silva (fighter): Absolute Championship Berkut

 Silva faced Jared Torgeson on January 13, 2017, at ACB 51.
 He won the fight by unanimous decision to become the Absolute Championship Berkut Light Heavyweight champion.

 Silva faced Batraz Agnaev on July 23, 2017, to defend the Absolute Championship Berkut Light Heavyweight Belt. for the first time.
 However, he lost the fight via TKO in the second round.

 Silva faced Daniel Toledo at ACB 74 on November 18, 2017.
 He won the fight via TKO in the second round.

 Silva fought in ACB 82: São Paulo where he dropped to Middleweight for the first time in his career against Mikhail "Barrera" Kolobegov.
 He lost the fight by controversial split decision.

 Silva was scheduled to face Chris Camozzi on June 16, 2018, at ACB 88 in Brisbane, Australia.
 However, the fight got canceled two days before the event due to Silva's visa complications.

 KSW

-Silva fought James McSweeney at KSW 45 at heavyweight on October 6, 2018, as McSweeney's original opponent Michal Andryszak pulled out of the fight citing an injury.
+Silva fought James McSweeney at KSW 45 at heavyweight on October 6, 2018, as McSweeney's original opponent Michał Andryszak pulled out of the fight citing an injury.
 Thiago won the fight by unanimous decision.

 After a submission loss against Ivan Shtyrkov at Russian Cagefight Championship, Silva face Martin Zawada at KSW 49 on May 18, 2019.
 He lost the fight via unanimous decision and his opponent was awarded a "Performance of the Night" award.